 After a child is enrolled, a contract is drawn up.
-After signing a contract, the parent is obliged to pay their contribution.
+After signing a contract, the parent is obliged to pay the fee.
 This is essential in order for us to operate.
-Parents are required to sign the contract, committing to pay the full school contribution.

-The contribution can be paid all at once or in three instalments:
+The school fee can be paid all at once or in three instalments: